Serous Borderline Tumor vs. Mucinous Borderline Tumor: What’s the Difference?

 There are two main subtypes of SBOT:

-• Micropapillary variant: This less common subtype has a more complex, lace-like appearance with elongated micropapillae and increased cell crowding.
-Micropapillary SBOTs may be associated with a higher risk of recurrence and progression to low-grade serous carcinoma, although this is still an area of debate among pathologists.
+- Micropapillary variant: This less common subtype has a more complex, lace-like appearance with elongated micropapillae and increased cell crowding.
+Studies have consistently shown that micropapillary SBOTs are associated with a higher risk of recurrence and progression to low-grade serous carcinoma, particularly in advanced stages.
+This more aggressive behavior makes the micropapillary variant an important prognostic factor.

 Stages and Prognosis